 Square dancers as a whole are generous folks, but the Westerville Promenaders seem to go above and beyond in their philanthropic endeavors.
-Collecting school supplies for Central College Presbyterian Church in September, donating generously to the Toys-for-Tots drive in December, gathering new warm hats, scarves, mittens and gloves for The Church for All Peoples in downtown Columbus in January, and supplying food stuffs for the Central College Presbyterian Church Food Pantry in February.
-At the annual Flag Dance in June, old and worn out American flags are collected to donate to the Boy Scouts for proper destruction.
+In the past they have collected school supplies and baby layettes, and supported the food bank for Central College Presbyterian Church.
+They also donate generously to the Toys-for-Tots drive in December; plus gathering new warm hats, scarves, mittens and gloves for The Church for All Peoples in downtown Columbus in January; and at the annual Flag Dance in June, old and worn out American flags are collected to donate to the Boy Scouts for proper destruction.

 While the Promenaders began as a couples only club, the Constitution has been changed allowing single dancers and children 10 and over, as members.
 Regular dances are held from September thru the first week of June’s annual Flag Dance.
 Dances begin at 7 PM and end at 9:45 PM, on the first and third Saturday of each month.
 There are rounds as well as squares each evening with a varied schedule of square dance callers and round dance cuers available during the season.
 Lessons begin for new dancers each September and run through mid April.

 The Promenaders have had many members since 1958, some who have passed on to that great dance hall in the sky, some who have retired or relocated, a few no longer able to dance, and some who have moved on to other interests.
 However, most if not all, would agree that they not only learned how to square dance, but found an extended family to share the good times and find support during the bad times we all face on occasion.